mdroste/stata-fastreshape/README.md

 Usage
 ---------------------------------

-The syntax, usage, and output is exactly the same as reshape.
+The syntax, usage, and data output is mostly identical to reshape, with a few exceptions:

+1. By default, fastreshape does not return additional output in macros.
+Support for this functionality is not yet included (see to-do).
+2. Fastreshape does not allow you to diagnose 'problem observations' with the -fastreshape error' command ex post.
+Support for this functionality may be included at a later date, but is not viewed as particularly important at this time.

-Internal documentation (a help file) can be accessed within Stata:
+Internal documentation for fastreshape can be accessed within Stata:
 ```stata
 help fastreshape
 ```

-More helpful documentation for reshaping can be found in the reshape documentation:
+More helpful usage notes on the reshaping procedure can be found in the official Stata documentation for reshape:
 ```stata
 help reshape
 ```